 When adding or changing your product pages to fit the season, don’t forget to optimize them.
 Check, for instance, whether you’ve added structured data to your product pages.
 Because rich snippets for products in the search results, showing ratings and prices, can give you an edge to your competitor.

-/christmas-2018/, change that to
+/christmas-guide-2018/, change that to

-In the months before the holiday season, you could even simply repost popular posts from last year (a bit adjusted if needed) on social media.
+In the months before the holiday season, you could even simply repost popular posts from last year (a bit adjusted or updated if needed) on social media.
 Valentine’s Day might even become Secret Santa.
 Cyber Monday might match daddy’s favorites for Christmas.
 These are probably small adjustments; perhaps just adding ‘this Christmas’ to a meta description or title will do.

-Optimize for speed and mobile
+6. Optimize for speed and mobile

-We recommend you to check and optimize your website for speed and mobile.
+It’s a good idea to check and optimize your website for speed and mobile.
 These are recommendations you’ll get from any SEO blog or consultant, everyday all day.
 Mobile, mobile speed and speed in general, are becoming more important every year (or day, for that matter).
 When preparing your website for the holiday season, this is a good a time as any to re-check your mobile website and site speed and update or improve these, if possible.